Report an accessibility problem

 Program description

-Students in the BS program in applied computing learn a computer science foundation and then explore the established knowledge and emerging developments in the high-demand areas of database systems, computer networks and cybersecurity.
-The program also provides the opportunity to investigate interdisciplinary connections, including the combination of computing with its practical application in other disciplines, through concurrent degrees and minors.
+In the Bachelor of Science program in applied computing, you learn a computer science foundation and then explore the established knowledge and emerging developments in the high-demand areas of database systems, computer networks and cybersecurity.
+The program also provides the opportunity for you to investigate interdisciplinary connections, including the combination of computing with its practical application in other disciplines, through concurrent degrees and minors.

-Hands-on class projects, internships, industry partnerships, and authentic and impactful research conducted with faculty provide numerous opportunities for students to apply their knowledge before they graduate.
-Students use their programming expertise, systems knowledge and critical thinking skills to effectively problem-solve and articulate their experience through presentations, scientific posters and professional papers.
+Hands-on class projects, internships, industry partnerships, and authentic and impactful research conducted with faculty provide numerous opportunities for you to apply your knowledge before you graduate.
+You can use your programming expertise, systems knowledge and critical thinking skills to effectively problem-solve and articulate your experience through presentations, scientific posters and professional papers.

 At a glance